alexaoh/TDT4102/Oving7/README.md

-# Questions to the tasks
+# Questions to the tasks (SOLVED)

 1. Question to the notion inheritance itself: Føles litt meningsløst å måtte skrive de private medlemsvariablene, som er helt like i alle klassene, i både EmptyFace, SadFace og AngryFace.etc.
 Kan dette unngås?
 Eller arver de to andre kun public-delen av EmptyFace?

+> They could inherit from each other.
+If they all inhritd from another class (like in my code) they must be rewritten (just as described in the Q).

 2. Example: SadFace : EmptyFace : Face (just to show how the inheritance works.).
 Does SadFace::attach_to() override EmptyFace::attach_to() or Face::attach_to() as it is now (with no virtual keyword in front of Emptyface::attach_to())?
 How about when the virtual keyword is there?
 Does it change?
 I can't really find the answer my self.
 ```